crowdcover/moabi/_posts/blog/2014-05-19-EcoHacking-DRC-Logging-Roads.md

     </table>
 </div>

-The pattern of industrial logging roads is distinct in five of the six areas: rectilinear lines that systematically expand to cover new forest plots.
-Primary logging roads bisect a large swath of the forest.
-Branching off from these, often at right angles, are secondary and tertiary roads that further divide the forested area into rectangles usually 2 kilometers wide and accessible by logging skidders.
-The tracks cut by the skidders are not visible by satellite imagery, though these would most likely be futher criscrossing the untraced areas between secondary and tertiary logging roads.
+The pattern of industrial logging roads is distinct in five of the six areas: perpendicular lines that systematically grid new forest plots.
+Primary logging roads bisect large swaths of the forest, with secondary and tertiary roads further gridding the area into smaller rectangles accessible by logging skidders.
+The tracks cut by the skidders are not visible by satellite imagery, though these would most likely further crisscross the untraced areas between the primary, secondary and tertiary logging roads.

 Logging of forest concessions takes place on yearly rotations.
-This systematic rotation is clearly visible at the northern-most concession, where logging first expanded in a ring to the north, north west, and east between 2000 and 2005 (red), then, by 2010, expanded further to the east and south (dark orange), then expanded to the north by 2012 (light orange), then filled in an area in the center (yellow).
+This systematic rotation is clearly visible at the northern-most concession, where logging first expanded in a ring to the north, north west, and east between 2000 and 2005 (red); then, by 2010, expanded further to the east and south (dark orange); next expanding to the north by 2012 (light orange), and finally filling in an area in the center by 2013 (yellow).

 Zoom in and pan to navigate the map.
 Hover over a traced road to find the date it was first observed on satellite imagery.